zhezhangsh/RoCA/template/qc/summarize_star/examples/immune_cells/summarize_star.md

   - [Splice sites](table/count_splice.html)
   - [Mismatch and INDEL](table/mismatch_indel.html)
   - [Unmapped](table/percent_unmapped.html)

+***

 # Appendix

-Check out the ***[RoCA project](http://zhezhangsh.github.io/RoCA)*** for more information.
+Check out the **[RoCA home page](http://zhezhangsh.github.io/RoCA)** for more information.

 ## Reproduce this report

 To reproduce this report:

-  1. Copy this ***[YAML](https://raw.githubusercontent.com/zhezhangsh/RoCA/master/template/qc/summarize_star/summarize_star.yaml)*** file to your working directory
+  1. Find the data analysis template you want to use and an example of its pairing YAML file  [here](https://github.com/zhezhangsh/RoCA/wiki/Templates-and-examples) and download the YAML example to your working directory

-  2. To use your own data and parameters, edit the ***YAML*** file:
+  2. To generate a new report using your own input data and parameter, edit the following items in the YAML file:

-    - _output_: where you want to put the output files
+    - _output_        : where you want to put the output files
-    - _home_: the URL if you have a home page for your project
+    - _home_          : the URL if you have a home page for your project
-    - _analyst_: your name
+    - _analyst_       : your name
-    - _description_: background information about your project, analysis, etc.
+    - _description_   : background information about your project, analysis, etc.
-    - _input_: where are your input data, read instruction for preparing them
+    - _input_         : where are your input data, read instruction for preparing them
-    - _parameter_: parameters for this analysis; read instruction about how to prepare input data
+    - _parameter_     : parameters for this analysis; read instruction about how to prepare input data

   3. Run the code below within ***R Console*** or ***RStudio***, preferablly with a new R session: